Sort4fun/Sales-Analysis/README.md

 ### Exploratory Data Analysis
 EDA involved exploring the sales data to answer key questions, such as:
   - What is the overall sales trend?
-  - state by revenue showing their population and median income per state
+  - State by revenue showing their population and median income per state
   - Revenue by product
-  - revenue contribution (%) of the product categories
+  - Revenue contribution (%) of the product categories
   - Revenue by  Sales Team

 ### Result / findings